This product demonstration skills course will:

 Operators Are Standing By: Show What You Know

-This program ends with final product demonstration run throughs.
+This program ends with a final product demonstration run-through.
 During this part of the course, participants will receive peer feedback in addition to coaching from the facilitator.

 By the conclusion of this hands-on program, participants should be able to interact comfortably with an audience and deliver an engaging product demonstration.